kubermates-org/kubermates.github.io/content/docs/2025-04-01-introducing-amd-instinct-mi300x-gpus-to-the-digitalocean-bare-metal-fleet.md

   \ node, leading compute unit counts, and HBM3 capacity.
 With MI300X, you can accelerate\
   \ your deployment efforts with ROCm developer resources that support multiple AI\
   \ and HPC frameworks, leading software platforms and models, and networking infrastructure\
-  \ within an open, proven software ecosystem."
+  \ within an open, proven software ecosystem.
+By enhancing computational throughput\
+  \ and simplifying programming and deployment, MI300X and DigitalOcean give you the\
+  \ power to improve data center efficiencies, tackle budget and sustainability concerns,\
+  \ and unleash a highly programmable GPU software platform to quickly build AI projects."
 ---
 Open the original post ↗ https://www.digitalocean.com/blog/now-available-bare-metal-amd-instinct-mi300x-gpus